geekan/MetaGPT-docs/src/en/guide/use_cases/agent/code_interpreter/image_removebg.md

 with open(output_path, 'wb') as o:
     o.write(output_image)
 ```
 rembg is an open-source Python toolkit that enables automatic image background removal and can run on CPU.
-When we mention the use of this toolkit in the requirements, `CodeInterpreter` is capable of automatically installing and correctly utilizing this toolkit.(This is likely because LLM (Language Model) learned the usage of the "rembg" Python library during its training)
+When we mention the use of this toolkit in the requirements, `CodeInterpreter` is capable of automatically installing and correctly utilizing this toolkit.(This is likely because LLM learned the usage of the "rembg" Python library during its training)
 ### Output
 Here is the input image of a dog and the image of the dog with the background removed.
 It can be seen that the background removal effect is excellent, and `CodeInterpreter` can smoothly accomplish this problem.
 <div align=center>